laughingTear/hello_world/README.md

 # hello_world
-follow guide
+follow guide\n
-This is the 1st commit.
+This is the 1st commit.\n
+Second.